 Law apprenticeships provide an alternative route into the legal sector for aspiring lawyers who want to avoid the traditional university route.
 Solicitor apprenticeships offer the opportunity to earn, study and qualify as a solicitor without having to go to university.

-What Is a Solicitor Apprenticeship?
+What Is A Solicitor Apprenticeship?

 The first thing to note is that there are many different types of solicitor apprenticeship.
 In fact, there are many different types of legal apprenticeship altogether – for example a Level 3 Paralegal apprenticeship.
 This page, however, focuses on the apprenticeships which can qualify you as a solicitor.